enov8 vME iSCSI Connector (SQL Server)

 The review file pairs editor loops until you type done or press Enter, allowing multiple edits per database.
 After completing edits for one database, the script moves to the next.
 Available commands:

-remove <N>— Remove a file by its index numberadd <full-path>— Add a file by its full pathrename <new-name>— Change the database name (useful when a database with the same name already exists on the SQL instance)doneor Enter — Accept and move to the next database
+remove <N>— Remove a file by its index numberadd <full-path>— Add a file by its full pathrename <new-name>— Change the database name (useful when a database with the same name already exists on the SQL instance)doneor Enter — Accept and move to the next database In this example, the user:

 - Removes